r-forge/topmodels/pkg/topmodels/inst/conferences/2021_useR/abstract/abstract.md

 **Keywords**: Distributional regression, probabilistic forecasts, random forest, graphical model assessment.

-**Webpages**: *R* repositories [disttree](https://R-Forge.R-project.org/projects/partykit/pkg/disttree/) and [topmodels](https://R-Forge.R-project.org/projects/topmodels/pkg/topmodels/) on R-Forge.
+**Webpages**: R-Forge repositories for the *R* packages [`disttree`](https://R-Forge.R-project.org/projects/partykit/pkg/disttree/) and [`topmodels`](https://R-Forge.R-project.org/projects/topmodels/pkg/topmodels/).

-As a consequence of the growing importance of probabilistic predictions in various application areas due to a necessary functional risk management and strategy, there is an increased demand for appropriate probabilistic model evaluation methods.
-Besides proper probabilistic scores [@Gneiting+Raftery:2007], which evaluate not only the expectation but the entire predictive distribution, simple graphical assessment methods are particularly advantageous to diagnose possible model misspecification problems.
+As a consequence of the growing importance of probabilistic predictions in various application fields due to a necessary functional risk management and strategy, there is an increasing demand for appropriate probabilistic model evaluation.
+Besides proper probabilistic scores [@Gneiting+Raftery:2007], which evaluate not only the expectation but the entire predictive distribution, graphical assessment methods are particularly advantageous to diagnose possible model misspecification problems.

-Probabilistic predictions are mostly based on distributional (regression) models, whereby the computation of predictive distributions, probabilities and quantiles is generally *R* package dependent.
-Therefore, unified graphical evaluation routines for probabilistic models are limited and graphical model assessment are at best provided by the respective package or have to be written by the user himself.
+Probabilistic predictions are often based on distributional regression models, whereby the computation of predictive distributions, probabilities, and quantiles is generally dependent on the *R* package being used.
+Therefore, routines to graphically evaluate probabilistic models are not always available and if so then only for specific types of models and distributions provided by the corresponding package.
+An easy to use unified infrastructure to graphical assess and compare different probabilistic model types does not yet exist.

-Using distribution based random forest models [@Schlosser+Hothorn+Stauffer+Zeileis:2019], we present a planned unifying infrastructure that provides predictions of probabilities, densities, scores, and Hessian values for various probabilistic models and distributional regression models.
-By means of the unifying prediction S3 method, many different graphical assessment tools are available to the users out of the box, such as reliability diagrams, PIT histograms, rootograms, and randomized QQ plots.
+Using distribution based random forest models [@Schlosser+Hothorn+Stauffer+Zeileis:2019] as an example, we present a toolbox providing an unifiying infrastructure to gain predictions of probabilities, densities, scores, and Hessian values for probabilistic models.
+The unifying prediction method provides users with many different graphical evaluation tools, such as reliability diagrams, PIT histograms, rootograms [@Kleiber+Zeileis:2016], and randomized Q-Q plots [@Dunn+Smyth:1996].

-The random forest models used for illustration are provided in the *R* package **disttree** which is available on R-Forge and includes routines for estimating distributional trees and forests [@Schlosser+Lang+Zeileis:2019].
-The proposed unifying infrastructure for inference and forecasting in probabilistic models is provided in the *R* package **topmodels**, also available on R-Forge [@Zeileis+Kleiber+Kosmidis:2018].
-The actual workhorse of the package is the S3 function `procast`, a generic function for computing various types of predictions (e.g., density functions, probabilities, quantiles), which is currently implemented for `lm`, `crch`, and `disttree` model classes.
-For these, **topmodels** provides various graphical assessment routines, e.g., `reliagram`, `pithist` and `rootogram` for probabilistic (distributional) forecasts.
+The distributional random forests used for illustration are provided in the *R* package **disttree**, available on R-Forge [@Schlosser+Lang+Zeileis:2019].
+The unifying toolbox for inference and forecasting of probabilistic (distributional) models is provided in the *R* package **topmodels**, also available on R-Forge [@Zeileis+Kleiber+Kosmidis:2018].
+The package includes the generic function `procast` to compute various types of predictions (e.g., density functions, probabilities, quantiles), which so far supports the model classes `lm`, `crch`, and `disttree`.
+For these, **topmodels** provides routines to easily graphically assess and compare different probabilistic models and model types using `ggplot2` [@Wickham:2016] and base *R* graphics.

 ## References